lluissalvat/Tax-Calculator/README.md

 8) Monthly Savings
 9) Net Savings Rate

+This script accounts for the loss of the personal allowance once the income exceeds £100,000.

 This is an example output of the script for the following input variables (Annual Gross Pay: £50000, Monthly Expenses: £2000):

 Income Tax Payment: £7,486.0,